 - Help you to create one if you make an animation educational video yourself.

 - Help you to know what the animation studio is doing and track its performance (if you hire an animation studio).

 If you are an instructional designer then storyboard must be a familiar term.
-The storyboards for animations are pretty much similar to those produced while designing a course.
-There you have the project title, the text, the audio and also the graphics.
+The eLearning storyboards for animations are pretty much similar to those produced while designing a course.
+There you have the project title, the text, the audio, and also the graphics.
 Basically, it is the visualized version of your script that includes everything the learners are going to see on screen with extra information for your team members to work it.

 1. Get yourself a template

 You can google to find a huge source of animation storyboard templates.
 Generally, a storyboard has 2 parts:

 - The boxes: the frames to draw animation’s scenes